cvxgrp/scs/.github/ISSUE_TEMPLATE.md

 **Please read this first**

-If you are have a problem that SCS struggles with you can pass a string to the `write_data_filename' argument and SCS will dump a file containing the problem to disk.
+If you are have a problem that SCS struggles with you can pass a string to the `write_data_filename` argument and SCS will dump a file containing the problem to disk.
 You can send this file to us or attach to this bug report for easy reproduction of the issue.